mirexan/S1.5-Java-Utils/README.md

 **Execution instructions**

 		1. Open a shell terminal.
-		2. Go to directory (S1.5-Java-Utils/src/main/java/Level_01/Exercise04) with 'cd' command, where Ex04Main.java is located.
+		2. Go to directory with ´´´cd S1.5-Java-Utils/src/main/java/Level_01/Exercise04´´´ command, where Ex04Main.java is located.
-		3. Execute the command 'javac -d .
-Ex04Main.java ListDirEx04.java' to compile and generate a .class file.
+		3. Execute the command ´´´javac -d .
+Ex04Main.java ListDirEx04.java´´´ to compile and generate a .class file.
 This file will be stored in a new directories made from package.
-		4. Execute the command 'java Level_01.Exercise01.Ex04Main, this will print in console the content of Text.tx
+		4. Execute the command ´´´java Level_01.Exercise01.Ex04Main´´´, this will print in console the content of Text.tx

 ### **Exercise 05**

 	Now the program must serialize a Java Object to a .ser file and then deserialize it.

+**Execution instructions**

+		1. Open a shell terminal.
+		2. Go to directory with ´´´cd S1.5-Java-Utils/src/main/java/Level_01/Exercise05´´´command, where Ex04Main.java is located.
+		3. Execute the command ´´´javac -d .
+Ex05Main.java serialObject.java´´´ to compile and generate a .class file.
+This file will be stored in a new directories made from package.
+		4. Execute the command ´´´java Level_01.Exercise01.Ex05Main´´´, this will generate a "object.ser" file and also it will print a few messages in console about the execution.

 ## **Level 02**